Not Photographed: Ms. Danielle Myers-Hoke

 If we did not always understand the importance of governance in the world, we certainly do today, especially with all the examples of bad, ineffective governance, including nations, corporations, and universities.
-For us in non-profit, independent schools, we hope we are learning the lessons well because our children’s future, our future, depend on getting it right.
+For us in non-profit, independent schools, we hope we are learning the lessons well because our children’s future, our future, depends on getting it right.

 The experience of more than one thousand independent schools throughout the world in the past forty years, including American international schools, provides clear, emphatic guidelines for effective governance.
 We have embodied this knowledge in principles of best practice, embraced by the National Association of Independent School in Washington, DC and by virtually every regional association of international schools in every part of the globe.
 We know that the most effective schools are governed by boards that are policy boards, visionary strategic boards.
 We have learned that the truly dynamic boards know how to develop goals and objectives, plans to reach those goals, and all the steps to implement those plans.
 The best boards are visionary, understanding and accepting the challenge of stewardship for the school today and into the future.
 The research and the literature show the way to govern schools effectively.